UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 *Estimates based on national average electricity rates of roughly $0.16/kWh.
 Actual savings depend on your specific utility rates and device usage.

-These numbers assume each device is left plugged in and in standby mode 24/7, which is common for game consoles, cable boxes, and printers.
-If a high-quality smart power strip costs around $40, it could pay for itself in less than a year in a media-heavy room.
+These numbers assume each device is left plugged in and in standby mode 24/7, which is a common scenario for game consoles, cable boxes, and robust network printers.
+If a high-quality smart power strip costs around $40, it could easily pay for itself in less than a year when deployed in a media-heavy room.
 While one strip might save a modest amount, equipping your entertainment center, home office, and kitchen can lead to significant cumulative savings.
-For other ways to save on your electric bill, consider auditing your larger appliances as well.
+For other ways to save on your electric bill, consider auditing your larger home appliances as well.

 Infographic checklist for smart power strips: surge rating, safety, outlets, and phone compatibility.